Work for us in the field

-Médecins Sans Frontières (MSF) is an independent international medical relief organisation, with 28 offices worldwide.
-When large-scale epidemics occur, when areas in crisis are too dangerous for many other organisations, then our medical teams are there to assist the affected population.
-We organise basic medical care, treat the injured, carry out vaccination campaigns, train local staff and build up medical infrastructure.
+Médecins Sans Frontières (MSF) is an independent international medical relief organization with 28 offices worldwide.
+When large-scale epidemics occur, and when crisis areas are too dangerous for many other organizations, our medical teams are there to assist those in need.
+We organize basic medical care, treat the injured, carry out vaccination campaigns, train local staff and build up medical infrastructure.
 In long-term aid projects our teams fight diseases like tuberculosis, malaria, sleeping sickness, and HIV/AIDS.

 The work is often exhausting, demanding appropriate professional knowledge, and enormous motivation and commitment for only basic remuneration, but it is also fascinating and immeasurably rewarding.